jonathanjkent/kbofancystats/content/home/hero.md

 +++
 Advanced analytics for the Korean Baseball Organization.
-Stats based on FanGraphs' methodology—plus Elo ratings and predictions—using data scraped from Baseball Reference and MyKBOStats.com.
+Stats since 2014 based on FanGraphs' methodology—plus Elo ratings and predictions—using data scraped from [MyKBOStats.com](https://mykbostats.com).